 So is procrastination a good thing?
 Only by accident.
 If you put off something purposefully because you think it's a good idea to delay, you're not procrastinating.
 You're scheduling or prioritizing, sometimes just to feel the motivational thrill of doing it all at the last moment.
 Procrastination is when you planned or felt that you should have done the thing earlier, and then delayed anyway.
 In short, it is putting off despite expecting to be worse off.

-Now the world doesn't always unfold according to our expectations, and sometimes Lady Luck steps in and we find that the task we have been putting off didn't need to get done after all - a truly happy moment, like when a project gets cancelled and it turns out the boss doesn't need that report you never got around to writing in the first place.
+Now the world doesn't always unfold according to our expectations, and sometimes Lady Luck steps in and we find that the task we have been putting off didn't need to get done after all — a truly happy moment, like when a project gets canceled and it turns out the boss doesn't need that report you never got around to writing in the first place.
 This is "beneficial procrastination."
 But because it only happens when the world operates against your own expectations, on average, procrastination is only a good strategy for the clinically insane or the perpetually deluded.
-The way the world is and the way you believe it to be have to be at odds.
+The way the world is and the way you believe it to be must to be at odds.
 Otherwise, you are just getting lucky occasionally by procrastinating.
-It's like going to Las Vegas and spinning the roulette wheel - once in a while you'll win, but most of the time you won't.
+It's like going to Las Vegas and spinning the roulette wheel — once in a while you'll win, but most of the time you won't.

 Still, a lot of people continue to misuse the word "procrastination" to describe useful delays, when there are plenty of other words that describe these delays better (e.g., "prudence").
 And people misuse lots of other words, like "irony."
-For example, in the cartoon Futurama's Emmy- and Annie-nominated episode "The Devil's Hands Are Idle Playthings" (which in itself is a reference to procrastination), the Robot Bender corrects everyone's use of the word "ironic".
+For example, in the cartoon Futurama's Emmy- and Annie-nominated episode "The Devil's Hands Are Idle Playthings" (which in itself is a reference to procrastination), the Robot Bender corrects everyone's use of the word "ironic."
 Whether you want to use the word "procrastination" correctly is up to you.
 But I do ask you this.

 If you hear the munching of cookies and glugging of milk in your living room on Christmas Eve, and, after a brave decision to investigate, find a chubby and jolly old elf who has waited 365 days to deliver a sack full of brightly wrapped presents, thank him for his timeliness.
 He could have come earlier, but please don't characterize his choice to delay his Yuletide travels as procrastination.